freckle/freckle-certificates/README.md

 The "Print Single Certificate" Functionality does not work well on Safari.
-As a result, we use the user agent to detect a Safari browser, and un-hide a note so that the user knows that the functionalty is degraded on their browser.
+As a result, we use the user agent to detect a Safari browser, and un-hide a note so that the user knows that the functionality is degraded on their browser.